piotrr79/ai_agent/Readme.md

 ### Python ai agent to sumarize text with AI from user inputs

-Application sends to OpenAI user prompt and gets response

-For data privacy only prompt is send to ChatGPT, other details like contacts are stored locally
+This POC application for sumarizing text with AI.
+App utilize locally deployed SLM / LLM (currently Llama) and external OpenAI.
+Can be used for testkng varoius SLM / LLM models running on localhost.
+In first step application analyze provided text against sensitive data.
+Then it let user to summarize text wil local model.
+And then if results are not satisfactory prompt can be send to OpenAI.

-Application use Django framework and Django Admin panels to let users provides their inputs (just for simplyfing UI development)
+Application use Django framework and Django Admin panels to let users provides their inputs (for simplyfing UI development).
+User level access can be defined with Django Groups.

 Before running locally please generate OpenAI crednetials as specified in `Instructions` section below

 ### Manuals:

-Log in to admin UI, select `Prompt Request` and click `Add Prompt Request`
+Log in to admin UI, select `Prompt Request`, click `Add Prompt Request` and provide data.

 ![Main](MainPage.png)

-When completed form list of prompt request select those which should be send to ChatGPT by checking checkboxes and selecting from the `Action` list `Send prompts to AI for selected request` and clicking on button `Go`
+When completed from list of prompt requests select those which should be validated with internal AI model, by checking checkboxes and selecting from the `Action` list `Validate request with local model` and clicking on button `Go`

 ![SendingPrompt](SendingPrompt.png)

+Do the same with `Summarize text with local model` and `Summarize text with external model`

-ChatGPT responses will be saved to `Prompt Response`
+All responses will be saved to `Prompt Response` (below internal model answer against question about sensitive data in prompt)

 ![PromptResponse](PromptResponse.png)

+Bear in mind that locally hosted models are vary, results depends on model and its configuration.

 ### Instructions: